 The first part of the Cleveland Way starts in Helmsley and after a journey of ten and a half miles, finishes at the visitor centre in Sutton Bank.
 The route climbs gradually out the wooded valley of the River Rye to reach the escarpment of the Hambleton Hills at Sutton Bank.

 A number of other walks finish/start in Helmsley.
-The Tabular Hills Walk which runs from Scalby Mills on the Coast.
+The Tabular Hills Walk runs from Scalby Mills on the Coast.
 The Ebor Way follows a gentle route to Ilkley and passes through York.
-Finally, Helmsley is the start/finish of The Inn Way which a circular walk around the North Yorkshire Moors.
+Finally, Helmsley is the start/finish of The Inn Way which is a circular walk around the North Yorkshire Moors.

 Helmsley is a pretty market town full of quaint little shops and dominated by the ruins of Helmsley Castle.
 English Heritage manages the castle and it is worth a visit before you start your walk.
 If you are an English Heritage member you can enter the Castle for free.